nictownsend/event-streams-sample-producer/README.md

-# kafka-sample-producer
+# kafka-sample-runner

-A sample workload producer for generating test data from a JSON schema on a Kafka topic.
+A sample workload runner for generating test data from a JSON schema on a Kafka topic.

-Available as a Docker image at https://quay.io/repository/nictownsend/kafka-sample-producer
+Available as a Docker image at https://quay.io/repository/nictownsend/kafka-sample-runner

-This producer takes a JSON Schema and will generate random messages that conform to the schema.
+This runner takes a JSON Schema and will generate random messages that conform to the schema.

 ## Building